yapjoonsiong/tp/docs/DeveloperGuide.md

       Welcome to NoCap
       ```
 3. Save file exists
-   1. Prerequisites: Make sure that a save file already exists in the data folder that is located in the folder containing the JAR file
+   1. Prerequisites: Make sure that a save file already exists in the data folder that is located in the folder containing the JAR file.
         If not, simply carry out any command that adds/modifies data in the application, e.g `add CS2102`(see 1.
 Automatic Saving), and the save file will be created automatically.
    2. Run the application as stated in `Launch`
    3. Expected: Application loads the save file when starting the application and shows the following message